boris-kz/CogAlg/README.md

 Autonomous cognition must start with analog inputs, such as video or audio.
 All symbolic data, including that in natural languages, is encoded by some prior cognitive process.
 To discover meaningful patterns in symbols, they must be decoded before being cross-compared.
 And the difficulty of decoding is exponential with the level of encoding, so hierarchical learning starting with raw sensory input is by far the easiest to implement (part 0).
 Hence, complexity of my inputs and operations is incremental per level, as opposed to uniform layers in ANN.

-*Some readers don't see a direct connection between this outline to my code.
-But I don’t see a disconnect, beyond adaptation to 2D or 3D format of the input.
+*Some readers don't see direct connection between this outline and my code.
+But I see no disconnect, beyond adaptation to 2D or 3D format of the input.
 Please enlighten me, I will owe you big time.
 Of course, current code only covers first-level processing, but higher levels will be incremental in nature.
-Others complain about lack of math and pseudo code, but CogAlg must be selectively incremental in complexity, while higher math and any fixed pseudo code are not.*
+Others note lack of higher math and pseudo code, but these can't be selectively incremental in complexity, which is my core principle*